-Grace Shackman
+Grace Shackman LOCAL HISTORIAN

-Just two weeks after John Allen and Elisha Rumsey founded Ann Arbor in 1824, Allen offered the state government free land for a courthouse.
+Allen and Elisha Rumsey founded Ann Arbor in 1824, Allen offered the state government free land for a courthouse.
 Though the site, at the corner of "Huron" and "Main" on the partners' map, was uncleared wilderness, the state accepted, and designated Ann Arbor as the county seat.
 Completed in 1834, the first courthouse in Washtenaw county stood at the Ann Street side facing the Courthouse Square.